SpiderUnicorn/react-redux-typescript/README.md

 <img align="center" src="./logo.png">

 ### A simple starter pack for react with redux, thunk, react-router, webpack 2, hot-reloading and linting set up.
+Styled with bootstrap 4.

 I made this repository to give examples of how TypeScript can improve the react/redux experience.
 I tried to not go overboard with the static type checks, but rather use TypeScript where